Stylo321/FINDER/README.md

 }
 In conclusion, this app was very challenging at first but as I progressed and worked though the assignment I realized that I know more than I thought I knew and the assignment became easier as I was doing it.
 Most applications done in class were very helpful because if it wasn’t for those class activities that were done in class it would have been difficult or me to figure out what code is required.

 REFERENCE LIST
-Kotlin if Statemets I Android
+Kotlin if Statements in Android - Pete Grapentien.2018.
+YouTube video,added by Pete Grapentein.[Online].Available at https://youtu.be/2qtr4
-Pete Grapentei
-5y ago
-2018 dec 16

-REFERENCE LIST
+1p5bdY?si=D7clhBEJcHQd-Rne[Accessed 25 March 2024]

+09-Kotlin for beginners:Add Comments - Code Kotlin.2017.YouTube video,added by Code Kotlin.[Online].Available at /https://youtu.be/ht-5C-G_X91?si=VEQfmmYN7c045yfk
+  [Accessed 25 March 2024]